 Adam Scheier and John Hunter join head coach Dave Clawson from Bowling Green

-John Hunter is in his first season on the Wake Forest football staff after coaching under head coach Dave Clawson at Bowling Green.
-Hunter will work with Wake Forest's running backs.
+John Hunter continues into his second year on the Wake Forest football staff after coaching under head coach Dave Clawson at Bowling Green.
+Hunter works with Wake Forest’s running backs.

 Under Hunter's guidance, a number of Bowling Green running backs found success.
 Chris Bullock was named a Freshman All-American in 2006, while Anthon Samuel earned Freshman All-America honors in 2011.